How to Use KongCustomEntity for JWT Signer Plugin With Kong Ingress Controller

 1

-In this example, we are creating a KongCustomEntity named jwt-signer-demo-keyset in the default namespace.
+In the example above, we have created a KongCustomEntity object named jwt-signer-demo-keyset in the default namespace.
 The type is jwt_signer_jwks, and the keyset name is demo.

 1